dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 <h1><center>{{title}}</center></h1>

 This document is intended for a user of the Concurrent Pascal implementation for MicroChip's PIC18<b><u>x</u></b> line of microcontrollers.
 Only PIC18 microcontrollers with the e<b><u>x</u></b>tended instruction set are supported.
-The extended instruction set adds support for the stack operations that allow re-entrant code, a basic requirement for Concurrent Pascal.
+The extended instruction set adds support for the stack operations that allow re-entrant code.

 This document assumes the reader is already familiar with: